dhill2522/GekkoGui/README.md

 # GekkoGui
-A graphical interface for visualizing optimization results from BYU PRISM's GEKKO package
+> A graphical interface for BYU Prism lab's GEKKO

+## Requirements
+- gekko
+- websockets
+- Python 3.4+ as it uses websockets package